-Net cash outflow on Group restructuring exercise 33,955 Cash outflow from Group restructuring: Balance of Purchase Consideration paid Cash and cash equivalents of derecognised of a subsidiary, LTIGL 5,991 27,964 RM'000
+2014 RM'000 Cash outflows from Group restructuring: Balance of cash Purchase Consideration paid Cash and cash equivalents following derecognisation of a subsidiary, LTIGL 5,991 27,964 Net cash outflows on Group restructuring exercise 33,955

-The Proposed Acquisitions of all the subsidiaries of LTIGL for an aggregate consideration of SGD48,750,000 has been completed on 23 January 2014.
+The Proposed Acquisitions of all of the subsidiaries of LTIGL for an aggregate consideration of SGD48,750,000 was completed on 23 January 2014.
 Following the completion of the Proposed Acquisition, LTIL and LCICL are held directly by LTHB whereas LTVJSC and GHCL are held indirectly by LTHB through Latitude Tree Sdn.
-Bhd. ("LTSB") and Grob Holz Sdn.
-Bhd. ("GHSB") respectively, of which both are wholly-owned subsidiaries of LTHB.
+Bhd. and Grob Holz Sdn.
+Bhd. respectively, both of which are wholly-owned subsidiaries of LTHB.

-Effects arising from the Group restructuring exercise on the retained earnings of the Group are as follows:
+The effects arising from the Group restructuring exercise on the retained earnings of the Group are as follows:

-Derecognition of a subsidiary, LTIGL (31,769)
+2014 RM'000

-Accretion of interest in subsidiaries 54,513
+Derecognition of a subsidiary, LTIGL Accretion of interest in subsidiaries (31,769) 54,513

 22,744